Do you require an effective treatment for viral warts?

 Our award-winning dermatology clinic offers bespoke treatment plans for a range of skin conditions including viral warts.
 Book a consultation today and find out how we can help!

-Viral warts are very common benign (harmless) growths of the skin caused by infection with the human papillomavirus (HPV).
+Viral warts are very common, benign (harmless) growths of the skin caused by infection with the human papillomavirus (HPV).
 They can occur in many areas of the skin.
 HPV is infectious and it can spread via direct skin-to-skin contact to other parts of one’s body and to other people.
 A viral wart on the sole of the foot is also termed a verruca.
-Viral warts are especially common in children of school age, but may occur in adults too.
-They are more common in those that have a suppressed immune system as that renders the body less capable of fighting off the HPV.
+Viral warts are especially common in children of school age but may occur in adults too

+Viral warts are caused by the human papillomavirus (HPV) which leads to the skin becoming infected in the superficial layers of the epidermis.
+Warts can appear on anyone’s skin but are common in those that have a suppressed immune system as that renders the body less capable of fighting off the HPV.
 Causes of immunosuppression include certain medications and conditions such as the human immunodeficiency virus (HIV).

 Viral warts have a characteristic appearance and a dermatologist can usually diagnose them by appearance.
 Other warty lesions such as seborrhoeic keratoses and certain types of skin cancer may bear resemblance to viral warts, so an expert may use a dermatoscope (a special illuminated, magnifying device) to distinguish between them.
 A skin biopsy (sample) may be taken in exceptionally difficult cases for a closer examination under a microscope.

 Viral warts are hardly ever a serious problem and treatment can be uncomfortable, yet warts may cause pain or embarrassment.
 It can take time to get rid of warts so treatment options require patience and persistence.
 We offer the following viral wart treatments: